 The greater than or equal to tells that the value should be either more or equal to the minimum limit whereas the less than or equal to is just opposite of greater than and equal to.
 'Less than or equal to' means the value should be equal or less than the maximum limit.

 Is 4 Less Than 3?

 No, we can't say 4 is less than 3.
 Because 4 is bigger than 3.
 Therefore the correct sentence will be 4 is greater than 3.

-Less than sign is used to show that one variable is lesser than a given quantity.
+The less-than sign is used to show that one value is lesser than the other value.
 For example, 75 is less than 85.
-This can be represented as 75<85.
+This can be represented as 75 < 85.